-- private mortgages, administered by licensed mortgage administrators, currently MarshallZehr Group Inc.1 (MarshallZehr); - private commercial debt, a portion of which may have participating features resulting in equity ownership of the issuer of the debt or the underlying asset if certain events occur; - other debt securities, a portion of which may have participating features resulting in equity ownership of the issuer of the debt or the underlying asset if certain events occur; - investments in complementary income producing public securities, including real estate income trusts, royalty income trusts, preferred shares, dividend paying equity securities and debt securities including convertibles, corporate and sovereign debt; and - investments in private equity investments, investment funds, exchange traded funds and mutual funds which may or may not be managed by the Manager.
+- · private mortgages; - private commercial debt, a portion of which may have participating features resulting in equity ownership of the issuer of the debt or the underlying asset if certain events occur; - other debt securities, a portion of which may have participating features resulting in equity ownership of the issuer of the debt or the underlying asset if certain events occur; - investments in complementary income producing public securities, including real estate income trusts, royalty income trusts, preferred shares, dividend paying equity securities and debt securities including convertibles, corporate and sovereign debt; and - investments in private equity investments, investment funds, exchange traded funds and mutual funds which may or may not be managed by the Manager.

-The Manager decides whether or not the Partnership participates in mortgages offered to it by MarshallZehr.
+The Manager decides whether or not the Partnership participates in mortgages offered to it by a mortgage administrator.